karasi-sonica/follow_along/frontend/README.md

 This milestone significantly enhances the application's security by protecting user credentials and laying a solid foundation for authentication and authorization in future milestones.

+Milestone 6: Project Overview

+In this milestone I created the login endpoint to authenticate users securely.
+This involved accepting user credentials (email/username and password) via a POST request and retrieving the corresponding user data from the database.
+I implemented password validation using bcrypt, comparing the entered password with the stored hashed password to ensure authentication.
+For successful logins, I generated a token (e.g., JWT) for session management.
+I also handled various error scenarios, such as invalid input, non-existent users, and incorrect passwords, returning appropriate HTTP status codes and messages.
+Finally, I thoroughly tested the endpoint to ensure its reliability and security.